vetleras/2022-hackathon/README.md

 The name of the power plant is *Hemsil 2* and it is located near *Hemsedal* in the inland of Norway.

 ## Task
-Your task will be to analyze the dataset and provide the operators of the power plant with useful predictions to control it and plan ahead.
+Your task will be to analyze the dataset and provide the operators of the power plant with useful predictions to control it and plan ahead, or alternatively identify other insights that may prove useful.

 Since *Hemsil 2* is a hydro power plant, it is very important to know how much water is currently saved in the storage lake and how much water inflow is to be expected.

 Other interesting insights could be how the weather develops in the area, how much snowfall will happen, or how these influences affect the inflow.
+Such insights are not necessarily limited to those that are of interest to the hydro power industry.

 ## Getting started
 #### Setting up your working repository